LucasYou/MEMORY_ALLOCATOR/README.md

         Realloc
         Free

-The memory allocator use 4 category segregated free list to store the blocks.__
+The memory allocator use 4 category segregated free list to store the blocks.<br />
-The maximum size of the allocator is 4 Page. ie. 16384 bytes.__
+The maximum size of the allocator is 4 Page. ie. 16384 bytes.<br />
-Coalescing backward when malloc.__
+Coalescing backward when malloc.<br />
 Forward coalescing only when sf_bark().
 (When run out of space, call sf_bark() to allocate a new page)

 Built-in functions to check current state of the memory allocater: